Canto X Literary Map of Exeter & Devon connection: Barnstaple; Henry Williamson

 amidst the bony bric-a-brac

-in their holts and hollows – they did
+in their holts and hollows –

-not expect the man to follow their
+they did not expect the man to follow

-brown, bouncing thread –
+their brown, bouncing thread –

 Williamson ceased to understand man

-and his works and instead turned to them;
+and his works and turned to them;

 and bloody-whiskered wanderers,

-whacking their club tails with all the gusto
+whacking their clubs with all the moxie

 of Jupiter’s thunder – they were honest,